Sponsored by the Georgia Power Foundation

 April 9, 2025 - August 30, 2025

-Now open in the Byron L. Dobbs Gallery at the Cherokee County History Center, Sacred Spaces: The Legacy of Black Churches in Cherokee County offers a powerful exploration of the deep cultural, spiritual, and historical impact of Black churches in the region.
-Sacred Spaces preserves and honors the rich traditions and enduring legacy of Black congregations, providing visitors with a meaningful opportunity to connect with the untold stories and profound contributions of Black churches in Cherokee County.
+Sacred Spaces: The Legacy of Black Churches in Cherokee County was a temporary exhibit at the Cherokee County History Center offering a powerful exploration of the deep cultural, spiritual, and historical impact of Black churches in the region.
+Sacred Spaces preserved and honored the rich traditions and enduring legacy of Black congregations, providing visitors with a meaningful opportunity to connect with the untold stories and profound contributions of Black churches in Cherokee County.

 Many of the Black churches in Cherokee County date back to the 1800's, established by either enslaved or recently emancipated people.
 During times of physical bondage and segregation, churches offered spiritual freedom.